suika2engine/suika2/README.md

 * Vision
   * **Earning:** Game developers can publish their games on stores and earn income.
   * **Prosperity:** Our aim is to create a world where anyone can make a living with just a single computer including mobile devices.
-* Value
+* Values
-  * **Diverse:** Develop, distribute, and publish on almost any platform - Suika2 seeks the true portability and we call it diversity.
+  * **Market Creation:** We complete the market launch of game subscriptions with platform partners.
   * **Cultural:** We hold the belief that the creation of information is humanity's true value.
+  * **Diverse:** Develop, distribute, and publish on all platforms - Suika2 seeks the true portability and we call it diversity.

 ## Downloads